SRIVIDYAMEDURI/Deep-Learning/Datapreparation.md

 ## 3. Data Source

-Data Preparation is part of the Vienna client experience and installed with it.
-Vienna desktop application, offers an intuitive and powerful ML-based data preparation experience (a.k.a.
+Data Preparation is part of the AMLWorkbench client experience and installed with it.
+AMLWorkbench desktop application, offers an intuitive and powerful ML-based data preparation experience (a.k.a.
 Project "Pendleton") built on the PROSE (PROgram Synthesis using Example) technology.

 PROSE is a framework of technologies for programming by examples – automatic generation of programs from input-output examples at runtime.
 PROSE includes a pre-defined suite of technologies for various kinds of data wrangling – cleaning and pre-processing raw semi-structure data into a form amenable to analysis.